michaeljigo/palamedes_wrapper/README.md

 In this repository you will find three functions:
 1. usePalamedesStaircase    : initializes and updates the desired staircase/adaptive protocol
-2. arbWeibull               : arbitrary psychometric function adapted from a Weibull
+2. arbWeibull               : Weibull function with adjustable threshold performance level
+3. arbLogistic              : Logistic function with adjustable threshold performance level
-3. update_arbitrary_pf      : updates arbitrary psychometric function; adapated from Palamedes code
+4. update_arbitrary_pf      : updates arbitrary psychometric function; adapated from Palamedes code

 If you want to suggest any improvements or additional functionality, send me an email at michael.jigo@nyu.edu.
 I will try my best to get to it.